 “Owner”, the commonwealth department, agency, authority, public instrumentality, town, municipality or political subdivision that owns or has care, custody or control of the lands or easements for which there is a proposed disposition or change in use.

-“Replacement land”, lands or easements acquired by the owner that are of equal or greater area, market value and natural resource value and of comparable location and use, as compared with the Article 97 lands or easements being disposed of or changed in use; lands or easements already protected under Article 97 shall not qualify as replacement land.
+“Replacement land”, lands or easements acquired by the owner that are of equal or greater area, market value and natural resource value and of comparable location and use, as compared with the Article 97 lands or easements being disposed of or used for other purposes; lands or easements already protected under Article 97 shall not qualify as replacement land.

 “Taken or acquired”, obtained by gift, purchase, devise, grant, exchange, lease, taking by eminent domain or otherwise, by the commonwealth, any of its political subdivisions or bodies politic, or any instrumentality thereof, or through use of public funds, including land bank funds.